Since our Inception, The Australian Community has held a commemoration for the Ten Australians who perished on September 11, 2001.

-Unlike the Unknown Australian Soldier whose anonymity shields us from the circumstances of his death, all of us witnessed the terror these Australians experienced in their final moments.
+Unlike the Unknown Australian Soldier whose anonymity shields us from the circumstances of his death, all of us witnessed the terror these Australians endured in their final moments.

 In doing so we set aside our personal challenges, and remind ourselves of the core values of being an Australian.